Stephen Pannell’s Many-Splendoured Grenache

 2022 S.C.
 Pannell Smart Vineyard Grenache McLaren Vale RRP $85

 Stephen’s notes: From the famed Smart Vineyard, Clarendon.
 67-year-old unirrigated bush vines grown on 750-million-year-old soils comprising laminated dark and green siltstone at 230m above sea level and farmed by Wayne Smart.
 Hand harvested on 16th March and immediately crushed.
 Fermented with 20% whole bunches in one stainless-steel open-top fermenter with regular pumpovers.
 Left on skins for 10 days before a gentle press.
 Settled in tank for 24 days before transfer to an old French oak vat for malolactic conversion and extended maturation.
 Racked twice and bottled without fining, filtration, additions or adjustment on 6th September 2023.
-Alcohol 14% alcohol; pH 3.23; TA 7.1g/L; total sulphur 53ppm.
+Alcohol 14%; pH 3.23; TA 7.1g/L; total sulphur 53ppm.

 My tasting: The light vibrant purple colour presages an explosively bright, exotic nose with higher tones of pink and blue fruit and orange blossoms.
 Beneath than run maraschino, rhubarb, alpine herbs and graphite.
 The slew of red berries on the palate is cooled by pepper and herbs.
 Transparent, zesty and bouncy, it’s held by the grit and grip of silty tannins, with the acidity pushing through with ruby grapefruit, musk and floral echoes on the finish.
 This is charismatic Grenache with athletic shape and balance.